-Panino is truly family owned and run: Chef Louis Patierno, an alumnus of DC’s long-gone Tiberio, tends the kitchen, while his wife, Lydia, greets diners by name and often with a hug.
+Panino is truly family owned and run: Chef Louis Patierno, an alumnus of DC's long-gone Tiberio, tends the kitchen, while his wife, Lydia, greets diners by name and often with a hug.
+A long mirror on one long wall reflects colors of food and flowers.
+The written menu is short–nine appetizers, four pastas, and eight main courses–but an almost equal number of daily specials is offered.

 Good appetizers are the baby mussels with marinara sauce; marinated, thinly sliced portobello mushrooms; fried calamari; and snails with parsley, butter, and garlic.
 For a pasta course, consider the cheese tortellini with a cream-tomato sauce, linguine with a white clam sauce, or rigatoni with meat sauce.
 Main courses include beef-tenderloin medallions with mushroom sauce, a simple filet of sole with a lemon sauce, and a mixed grill of quail, sausage, and a lamb chop.
 House-made bread and pastries are excellent.